 With a vast number of short stories, novels and anonymous tracts about his “libertine habits in the bedroom”, the Marquis de Sade was considered a public menace.

-On July 14, 1789, when revolutionaries stormed into the Bastille during the French revolution, there were only 7 prisoners there, among them the infamous Marquis de Sade.
+On July 14, 1789, when revolutionaries stormed into the fort at Bastille Saint-Antoine during the French revolution, there were only 7 prisoners there, among them the infamous Marquis de Sade.
 He had already been held there for over 10 years, without any specific charge.

 In fact, a good majority of his works were written in prison.
 His writings continue to fascinate and repel even today.
 You can read his one of his most famous works 120 days here.

 The Marquis would survive the revolution, but would return in and out of prison several times over the rest of his life.

 Malraux’s novel La Condition Humaine (Man’s Fate) won the Prix Goncourt in 1933.